cweijan/vscode-office/README.md

 - HttpRequest: .http
 - PlantUml: .puml, .pu, .plantuml
 - Windows Reg: .reg
-- Html: Press ctrl+shift+v open live edit for html.

 # Markdown

+This extension change default editor for markdown:
+1. It change markdown editor as hyperMD, it's WYSIWYG editor for markdown.
+2. Support export markdown to pdf, right click editor found it.

-This extension will change default markdown editor as hyperMD, if you want using vscode editor, insert below json to vscode config.
+if you want using vscode editor, insert below json to vscode config.
 ```json
 "workbench.editorAssociations": [{
 	"viewType": "default",